Pratt & Whitney Canada PT6: Design

 All versions of the engine consist of two sections that can be easily separated for maintenance: a gas generator supplies hot pressurized gas to a free power turbine.
 The starter has to accelerate only the gas generator, making the engine easy to start, particularly in cold weather.
 Air enters the gas-generator through an inlet screen into the low-pressure axial compressor.
 This has three stages on small and medium versions of the engine and four stages on large versions.
 The air then flows into a single-stage centrifugal compressor, through a folded annular combustion chamber, and finally through a single-stage turbine that powers the compressors at about 45,000 rpm.
 Hot gas from the gas generator flows into the power turbine, which turns at about 30,000 rpm.
 It has one stage on the small engines and two stages on the medium and large ones.
 For turboprop use, this powers a two-stage planetary output reduction gearbox, which turns the propeller at a speed of 1,900 to 2,200 rpm.
 The exhaust gas then escapes through two side-mounted ducts in the power turbine housing.
 The turbines are concentric with the combustion chamber, reducing overall length.

 In most aircraft installations the PT6 is mounted so that the intake end of the engine is towards the rear of the aircraft, leading to it being known by many as the "back-to-front" engine.
 This places the power section at the front of the nacelle, where it can drive the propeller directly without the need for a long shaft.
 Intake air is usually fed to the engine via an underside mounted duct, and the two exhaust outlets are directed rearward.
 This arrangement aids maintenance by allowing the entire power section to be removed along with the propeller, exposing the gas-generator section.
 To facilitate rough-field operations, foreign objects are diverted from the compressor intake by inertial separators in the inlet.
-In some installation such as the PT6A-66B version in the Piaggio Avanti P180, the engine is reversed, with the propeller acting as a "pusher", the accessory gearbox facing the front of the aircraft.
+In some installation such as the PT6A-66B version in the Piaggio P.180 Avanti, the engine is reversed, with the propeller acting as a "pusher", the accessory gearbox facing the front of the aircraft.